 Describe the methods that you will use to identify potential subjects:

-N/A
+We plan to include eligibility criteria to identify potential subjects in both recruitment document and consent form.
+And we will only consider participants who are qualified for our requirements as potential subjects.

 Describe materials that you will be use to recruit subjects.
 Attach copies of these documents with this protocol in Protocol Management and be sure to include the IRB protocol number on each document.